 Anton Webern

 Webern in [[Stettin]], October 1912 Anton Webern'', one social-democratic reform of many in the aftermath of World War I abolishing Austrian nobility in the newly declared Republic of German-Austria.
 But his friends did not respect this, he often signed his name simply Anton Webern even before this, and he retook his nobiliary particle in the 1930s.}} (; 3 December 1883 – 15 September 1945) was an Austrian composer, conductor, and musicologist.
-His music was among the most radical of its milieu in its concision and use of then novel atonal and twelve-tone techniques.
+His music was among the most radical of its milieu in its lyrical, poetic concision and use of then novel atonal and twelve-tone techniques.
 His approach was typically rigorous, inspired by his studies of the Franco-Flemish School under Guido Adler and by Arnold Schoenberg's emphasis on structure in teaching composition from the music of Johann Sebastian Bach, the First Viennese School, and Johannes Brahms.
 Webern, Schoenberg, and their colleague Alban Berg were at the core of what became known as the Second Viennese School.

-He rose as a choirmaster and conductor in Red Vienna and championed the music of Gustav Mahler.
+He rose as a choirmaster and conductor, championing Gustav Mahler's music in Red Vienna and abroad.
 With Schoenberg based in Berlin, Webern began writing music of increasing confidence, independence, and scale using twelve-tone technique.
-He maintained his "path to the new music" while marginalized as a "cultural Bolshevist" in Fascist Austria and Nazi Germany, enjoying mostly international recognition and relying more on teaching Hanns Eisler, Arnold Elston, , Karl Amadeus Hartmann, Philip Herschkowitz, Roland Leich, Kurt List, , , Karl Rankl, George Robert (briefly of the First Piano Quartet), , Humphrey Searle, Leopold Spinner, Othmar Steinbauer, Eduard Steuermann, Stefan Wolpe, , and possibly René Leibowitz.}} for income.
-Struggling to reconcile his loyalties to his divided friends and family, he opposed fascist cultural policy but maintained ambivalent optimism as to the future under Nazi rule.
-He repeatedly considered emigrating as his hopes were proved wrong, wearing on him.
+Marginalized as a "cultural Bolshevist" in Fascist Austria and Nazi Germany, he maintained "the path to the new music", enjoyed international recognition, and relied more on teaching Hanns Eisler, Arnold Elston, , Karl Amadeus Hartmann, Philip Herschkowitz, Roland Leich, Kurt List, , , Karl Rankl, George Robert (briefly of the First Piano Quartet), , Humphrey Searle, Leopold Spinner, Othmar Steinbauer, Eduard Steuermann, Stefan Wolpe, , and possibly René Leibowitz.}} for income.
+He opposed fascist cultural positions but always espoused pan-Germanism and was torn, like divided friends and family, among uncertainties.
+His hope for moderate, stable, and successful governance of Austria within Nazi Germany proved misplaced, and he helped Jewish friends emigrate and hide while repeatedly considering emigrating himself.

-Showing 1 - 17 results of 17 for search 'Webern, Anton von', query time: 0.04s Refine Results
+Showing 1 - 17 results of 17 for search 'Webern, Anton von', query time: 0.07s Refine Results

 1. 1